zed-industries/zed/docs/src/assistant/configuration.md

 You can use Claude 3.5 Sonnet via [Zed AI](#zed-ai) for free.
 To use other Anthropic models you will need to configure it by providing your own API key.

-1. You can obtain an API key [here](https://console.anthropic.com/settings/keys).
+1. Sign up for Anthropic and [create an API key](https://console.anthropic.com/settings/keys)
 2. Make sure that your Anthropic account has credits
 3. Open the configuration view (`assistant: show configuration`) and navigate to the Anthropic section
 4. Enter your Anthropic API key